rdsuel/Arduino-Class/README.md

 ### Details
 Connect a push button to pin 4 of the Arduino Uno as shown in the schematic.
 Be sure to add a 10K pulldown resistor to the pin 4 side of the button so that the input is not floating (prevents false readings).

-Update the code so that each button press adjusts the blink rate as follows:
+Update the code so that each button press adjusts the blink rate as follows (On time = Blink Rate, Off time = Blink Rate):

-Press | Blink Period (ms)|
+Press | Blink Rate (ms)|
 --- | --- | --- |
 1 | 400 |
 2 | 300 |